 Brushing and flossing are two very essential habits for keeping your teeth clean and healthy.
 However, even with proper brushing and flossing every day, there are some areas of your mouth that are more difficult to clean than others.
 The chewing surfaces of the molars have deep grooves that can easily trap food particles and bacteria.
 They are also very difficult to effectively clean, even with proper brushing.
 This can significantly increase your risk for developing decay and cavities.
-At Anchorage Dental Associates, we can protect these vulnerable surfaces of your teeth with sealants.
+At Spalding Dental, we can protect these vulnerable surfaces of your teeth with sealants.

 What is a Cavity?